timetoady/timetoady.gihub.io/_posts/2020-10-17-Database-ics.md

 ###### *Photo by [Ian Battaglia](https://unsplash.com/@ianjbattaglia){:target="_blank"} on [Unsplash](https://unsplash.com/s/photos/server?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText){:target="_blank"}.
 Server farms are rapidly becoming the new best place to hide the Arc of the Covenant.*

 However, these new kids on the block also have a few downsides.
 Firstly, they do take up more space than their SQL uncles at all sizes.
-As noted, spaced is cheap now and getting cheaper, but it remains a factor.
+As noted, space is cheap now and getting cheaper, but it remains a factor.
 Secondly, most NoSQLs don't pass muster on what's called the "ACID" test, where a database is proven high in Atomicity, Consistency, Insolation, and Durability.
-There are some that do better, but by and large that traditional level of security and reliability that a SQL has (be quelled, S's!) may not be available in an NoSQL.
+There are some that do better, but by and large that traditional level of security and reliability that an SQL has (be quelled, S's!) may not be available in an NoSQL.

 That leads to another problem: there are so *many* NoSQLs, and nearly all of them specialize in some specific data structure.
 Some are good for general documents (like MongoDB), others for key-value storage (like Redis or DynamoDB).
 Some, like Cassandra and HBase, work better for wide-column work, where you have large amounts of data with predictable queries.
 If you're working with graphing data, where you need to analyze relationships between data, Neo4j and Amazon Neptune will serve you better.